Hybried8/Charted/README.md

 # Charted
-This project is a built of an ios expense tracking app.
+This project is the build of an ios expense tracking app.

 ## Tools used
 - Git/github